Aliases for RPL3 Gene

 GeneCards Summary for RPL3 Gene

 RPL3 (Ribosomal Protein L3) is a Protein Coding gene.
 Diseases associated with RPL3 include Hiv-1 and Diamond-Blackfan Anemia.
-Among its related pathways are Viral mRNA Translation and Transport to the Golgi and subsequent modification.
+Among its related pathways are Metabolism and Viral mRNA Translation.
 GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.
 An important paralog of this gene is RPL3L.

 UniProtKB/Swiss-Prot for RPL3 Gene